Sure Dividend

 This strategy of owning premium properties in premium markets has served the trust well, and it has grown steadily over the years.

 Federal Realty also has a highly diversified property portfolio.
-No single tenant represents more than 2.7% of Federal Realty’s annualized base rent, or ABR.
-It has only 8 tenants with greater than 1% exposure.
+No single tenant represents more than 2.6% of Federal Realty’s annualized base rent or ABR.
+It has only 7 tenants with exposure greater than 1%.

-Federal Realty has more than 3,300 tenants in 102 properties, which represents a high level of diversification in terms of both tenants and geographic markets.
+Federal Realty has more than 3,500 tenants across 103 properties, representing a high level of diversification in terms of both tenants and geographic markets.

 Growth Prospects

-Federal Realty’s growth moving forward will be comprised of a continuation of higher rent rates on new leases and its impressive development pipeline fueling asset base expansion.
-Margins are expected to continue to rise slightly as it redevelops pieces of its portfolio and same-center revenue continues to move higher.
+Federal Realty’s growth moving forward will comprise a continuation of higher rent rates on new leases, as well as its impressive development pipeline fueling asset base expansion.
+Margins are expected to continue rising slightly as the company redevelops parts of its portfolio, and same-center revenue is expected to continue increasing.

 Competitive Advantages & Recession Performance

-Federal Realty’s competitive advantage is in its development pipeline, as well as its focus and relative dominance of very attractive markets.
+Federal Realty’s competitive advantage is in its development pipeline and its focus and relative dominance of very attractive markets.

-The trust has proven over time it can produce industry-leading average base rents and that is because it has proven extremely adept at selecting and developing the best properties in the U.S.
+The trust has demonstrated that, over time, it can produce industry-leading average base rents, as it has proven extremely adept at selecting and developing the best properties in the U.S.

 Another competitive advantage is the trust’s strong balance sheet, which stands out among REITs.
 FRT has a solid credit rating of BBB+ from Standard & Poors, and Baa1 from Moody’s.
-It also has sufficient liquidity with $1.3 billion cash and undrawn credit facility at the end of the second quarter.
+It also has sufficient liquidity, with $103 million in cash at the end of the second quarter.

 Federal Realty’s FFO-per-share during the Great Recession can be seen below:

-The REIT saw only a small decline in FFO-per-share in 2009, and quickly recovered after the recession ended.
+The REIT experienced only a slight decline in FFO per share in 2009 and quickly recovered after the recession ended.

-Federal Realty expects to generate FFO-per-share of $6.52 in 2023, using the midpoint of guidance.
-As a result, the REIT is expected to have a dividend payout ratio of 67% for 2023 in terms of FFO-per-share.
+Federal Realty expects to generate an FFO-per-share of $7.16 in 2025, using the midpoint of guidance.
+As a result, the REIT is expected to have a dividend payout ratio of 62% for 2025, based on FFO per share.

 This indicates a sustainable dividend for a REIT.
-It also has sufficient room to continue increasing the dividend each year going forward.
+There is also sufficient room to continue increasing the dividend each year going forward.

 Valuation & Expected Returns

-At the current share price of $92, and using $6.52 in expected FFO-per-share for 2023, FRT stock is trading at 14.2 times FFO estimates.
-Meanwhile, our fair value P/FFO estimate for Federal Realty is 15, which means we view the stock as slightly undervalued today.
+At the current share price of $94, and using $7.16 in expected FFO-per-share for 2025, FRT stock is trading at 13.1 times FFO estimates.
+Meanwhile, our fair value P/FFO estimate for Federal Realty is 12, so we view the stock as overvalued at this time.

-If the P/FFO ratio expands to 15 over the next five years, annual returns would be increased by approximately 1.1% per year.
-Therefore, valuation is expected to be a small boost to FRT’s future returns.
+If the P/FFO ratio contracts to 12 over the next five years, annual returns would be decreased by approximately 2.4% per year.
+Therefore, valuation is expected to be a headwind to FRT’s future returns.

-In addition, FRT has expected FFO-per-share growth of 4.3% per year, plus the current high dividend yield of 4.7%.
-Total returns are expected to reach 10.1% per year over the next five years.
+In addition, FRT has projected FFO per share growth of 4.0% annually, complemented by its current high dividend yield of 4.7%.
+Total returns are expected to reach 6.3% per year over the next five years.

 Fortunately, FRT stock still has wide appeal as a dividend growth investment.